deveshm/connormcgarr.github.io/_posts/2022-04-08-type-confusion-part-3.md

 1. Storing shellcode + `VirtualProtect` ROP chain with the `.data` section of `chakra.dll` (in the JIT process)
 2. These items will eventually be injected into the JIT process (where ACG is disabled).
 3. We will hijack control-flow execution in the JIT process to force it to execute our ROP chain.
 Our ROP chain will mark our shellcode as RWX and jump to it
 4. Lastly, our ROP chain is missing some information, as the shellcode hasn't been injected.
-This information will be reconcicled with our "long" ROP chains that we are about to embark on in the next few sections of this blog post.
+This information will be reconciled with our "long" ROP chains that we are about to embark on in the next few sections of this blog post.
 So, for now, the "final" `VirtualProtect` ROP chain has some missing information, which we will reconcile on the fly.

 Lastly, before moving on, let's see how our shellcode and ROP chain look like after we execute our exploit (as it currently is).